nucleus-labs/Net-to-DTS-to-QEMU/README.md

 # Net to DTS to QEMU

-"Net to DTS to QEMU" is a command-line tool that converts KiCAD schematic files to Device Tree Source (DTS) files for QEMU emulation.
+"Net to DTS to QEMU" is a command-line tool that converts circuit schematic netlist files to Device Tree Source (DTS) files for QEMU emulation.
 It enables the translation of circuit designs into a format that can be understood by the QEMU emulator, allowing you to simulate and test hardware designs.

 ## Installation